 First things first, take a good look at your current office space.
 Before you can implement a hybrid work software, you need to evaluate your physical layout.
 Walk the floor and get a real sense of the space you have.
 How many desks can you comfortably fit without it feeling cramped?
 It’s important to understand your office’s physical constraints from the start.
 This initial assessment isn't just about counting square footage; it's about visualizing how a more dynamic, flexible arrangement can work within the walls you already have.
 This step is your foundation for building a more effective hot desking environment.

-Calculate How Many Desks You Need
+How Many Desks Do You Actually Need?

 Once you know your space, it’s time to figure out exactly how many desks you need.
 Spoiler alert: it’s probably fewer than you think.
 The goal is to optimize, not just downsize.
 You can use surveys or office analytics to see which areas are popular and which are gathering dust.
 This data is key to calculating the right desk-to-employee ratio for your team.
 A hot desk booking system can provide powerful insights into peak usage days and times, helping you make a data-driven decision.
 This way, you can accommodate everyone who comes into the office without paying for desks that sit empty.